slaveOftime/Fun.DevTools/README.md

 Tips:

-1. Check the line in file Fun.Json.Tools.fsproj:
+1. Check the line in file Fun.DevTools.fsproj:

     It required MudBlazor.
 Also has attribute FunBlazorStyle.